Non-relativistic supersymmetry: Supersymmetry of the magnetic vortex.

 \reference E.~D'Hoker and L.~Vinet, Phys.~Lett. {\bf 137B}, 72 (1984); Comm.~Math.~Phys. {\bf 97}, 391 (1985).

 \reference R.~Jackiw, Ann.~Phys.
 (N.Y.) {\bf 201}, 83 (1990); A. O. Barut and R. Wilson, Ann.
 Phys. {\bf 164}, 223 (1985).

-\reference C. Duval and P. A. Horv\'athy, submitted to Phys.
-Rev. Lett.
-After our paper was submitted, we became aware of the papers C.J.~Park, Nucl.
+\reference C. Duval and P. A. Horv\'athy, After our paper was submitted to Phys.
+Rev. Lett, we became aware of the papers C.J.~Park, Nucl.
 Phys. {\bf B376}, 99 (1992) and J-G. Demers, Mod.
 Phys.
 Lett. {\bf 8}, 827 (1993), which contain similar results.
+It has therefore been consequently withdrawn and included into ref.
+[7].

 \reference E.~Witten, Nucl.~Phys. {\bf B185}, 513 (1981); P.~Salomonson and J.W.~Van Holten, Nucl.~Phys. {\bf B169}, 509 (1982); M.~De Crombrugghe and V.~Rittenberg, Ann.~Phys.
 (N.Y.) {\bf 151}, 99 (1983).